V-Sekai-archive/tutorial-mesh-to-vrm/static_humanoid.md

 # Workflow

-1. Take an input mesh in T-Pose (not A-Pose).
+1. Take an input mesh in T-Pose or A-Pose.
 Reject all that is not in T-Pose.
 7. Ensure the scale is near 1.7 m for a humanoid.
 8. Apply scale and only scale to mesh vertices.
 9. Export the Godot Engine scene as a glTF 2.0 binary. (custom engine)